Professional Development Program

 Members living and practicing outside of Alberta must designate a Primary Jurisdiction for purposes of professional development reporting.
 This can be done by selecting 'Transcript' from the PD menu and completing the online declaration.
 This must be done each reporting period, prior to the reporting deadline.
 For Canadian members, the primary jurisdiction is defined as the member's principal place of practice and residence in Canada.
 For members practicing / residing outside Canada, the primary jurisdiction would be the jurisdiction in Canada in which the member first obtained registration.
 Please click here for more information.

 Members designating Alberta as their Primary Jurisdiction must self-report their learning activities via our online reporting system.
-Members designating an alternate jurisdiction as their Primary Jurisdiction must comply with the requirements of that jurisdiction.
+Members designating an alternate jurisdiction as their Primary Jurisdiction must report their learning activities to your Primary Jurisdiction and comply with the requirements of that jurisdiction.

 Intern PD Policy